Ayorega/demo-repo/README.md

 # Demo

-my Git class that I'm having right now
+my Git class that I'm having right now and it is amazing